kanaka/mal/chuck/chuck.md

     argument, if you pass more than one, it prints the concatenation of their representations instead, so it's a bit hard to make out what is a debug print and what isn't
+  - there are no hash maps, just the possibility to use a string key on an array for storing and fetching contents (like in PHP, eww) and no way of retrieving keys/values or even iterating over these
+  - I think I've spotted a weird scoping bug that prefers a member variable over a local variable after nesting scopes, therefore I consider the language to not implement proper lexical scoping
+  - another proof of it is declaring variables in consequent if-blocks as that gives you an error instead of being permitted as they should be in different local scopes...